 The AIDS Care Cohort to Evaluate Exposure to Survival Services (ACCESS) study involves individuals living with HIV who use illicit drugs, mostly living in Vancouver’s Downtown Eastside neighbourhood.
 Researchers work with participants to investigate how social, economic, physical, policy, and individual factors impact the health and well-being of HIV-positive illicit drug users.

 Consistent with other BC Centre on Substance Use prospective cohorts (Vancouver Injection Drug Users Study and At-Risk Youth Study), ACCESS participants complete an interviewer-administered questionnaire and a clinic visit with a nurse every six months as part of the project.
-Using a confidential linkage to the comprehensive HIV clinical monitoring and antiretroviral therapy dispensation records held at the BC Centre for Excellence in HIV/AIDS, interview data is merged with HIV treatment data.
+Confidential linkage to the comprehensive HIV clinical monitoring and antiretroviral therapy dispensation is merged with HIV treatment data.
 Using this unique data source, researchers analyze the effects of a number of important factors that can influence participants’ health and well-being including incarceration, homelessness, and involvement in sex work.
 Molecular genetic and geographic information system approaches are also being used to model the effect of these experiences on treatment outcomes, the rate of new HIV infections in the community, and the generation of antiretroviral drug resistance.

 ACCESS research has four main goals: